-The second possible analog trigger source is the post-gain version of any one of the 16 analog inputs.
-In this mode, the voltage present on the first channel in the scan may be used to initiate the acquisition sequence.
+The post-gain version of any one of the 16 analog inputs may also be used as the analog trigger source.
+In this mode, the voltage present on the first channel in the scan may be used initiate the acquisition sequence.